 Shares Available for Awards; Award Limits.
-If stockholders approve the amendment to the Omnibus Plan, the number of shares available for future awards after such approval will be the sum of (i) 350,000, (ii) the number of shares available for the grant of future awards under the Omnibus Plan immediately before the Annual Meeting, and (iii) the number of shares subject to awards outstanding on the date of the Annual Meeting that are thereafter forfeited, terminated or cancelled.
-The number of shares issued or reserved pursuant to the Omnibus Plan will be adjusted by the plan administrator, as they deem appropriate and equitable, as a result of stock splits, stock dividends, and similar changes in our common stock.
-With respect to any one participant, no more than (i) 400,000 shares of our common stock will be granted in a fiscal year, (ii) \$2,000,000 will be paid in cash with respect to a performance period greater than one year.
+If stockholders approve the amendment to the Omnibus Plan, the number of shares available for future awards after such approval will be the sum of (i) 450,000, (ii) the number of shares available for the grant of future awards under the Omnibus Plan immediately before the Annual Meeting, and (iii) the number of shares subject to awards outstanding on the date of the Annual Meeting that are thereafter forfeited, terminated or cancelled.
+The number of shares issued or reserved pursuant to the Omnibus Plan will be adjusted by the plan administrator, as it deems appropriate and equitable, as a result of stock splits, stock dividends, and similar changes in our common stock.
+With respect to any one participant, no more than (i) 400,000 shares of our common stock will be granted in a fiscal year, (ii) \$2,000,000 will be paid in cash with respect to a performance period of one year, and (iii) \$500,000 will be paid in cash with respect to a performance period greater than one year.
 In addition, the maximum number of shares subject to awards granted during any fiscal year to any non-employee director, taken together with any cash fees paid to such non-employee director during the fiscal year, will not exceed \$500,000 in total value (calculating the value of any such awards based on the grant date fair market value of such awards for financial reporting purposes).